AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 Hibernation is categorized as:

-* **Automatic**  Sandbox Program environments are automatically hibernated after eight hours of inactivity, meaning that neither the author nor publish services receive request.
+* **Automatic**  Sandbox Program environments are automatically hibernated after eight hours of inactivity, meaning that neither the author nor publish services receive requests.

-* **Manual**: As a user you may manually hibernate a Sandbox Program environment, although there is no requirement to do so since hibernation will occur automatically after certain period (eight hours) of inactivity.
+* **Manual**: As a user you may manually hibernate a Sandbox Program environment, although there is no requirement to do so since hibernation will occur automatically after a certain period (eight hours) of inactivity.

 >[!CAUTION]
->In the latest release, linking to Developer Console of Cloud Manager will not allow you to hibernate the Sandbox Program environment.
+>In the latest release, linking to the Developer Console directly from Cloud Manager will not give you the option to hibernate a Sandbox Program environment.
+The workaround is once at the Developer Console, add the following pattern to the end of the url `#release-cm-p1234-e5678 where 1234` 1234 is your *Program ID* and 5678 is your *Environment ID*.

 #### Using Manual Hibernation {#using-manual-hibernation}